 #2 Most recent Tax return details

-Your First Name, Last Name, Date of birth, full address, and your SSN are required and it should match your most recent tax 1040 return.
+Your First Name, Last Name, Date of birth, full address, and SSN are required and they should match your most recent tax 1040 return.

 IRS will ask you to enter this information after email verification.